The Masterplan (song): Release

 The song was first released as a B-side to the CD version of "Wonderwall" in October 1995.
 Its name would be used for the 1998 B-side compilation album, The Masterplan, on which it is featured as the last track.

 "The Masterplan" was also included on Oasis' 2006 compilation album Stop the Clocks and the Stop the Clocks EP.
 A special L. S. Lowry-inspired animated promotional video, complete with a swaggering Liam, was created to promote the album.

 The song was performed at the MTV Unplugged concert in August 1996.

 Critical reception

-"The Masterplan" is widely regarded as one of the band's best songs.
 In 2024, Paste and Rolling Stone ranked the song number eleven and number eight, respectively, on their lists of the greatest Oasis songs.

 Music video

 In the animated video, the band walk past Johnny Roadhouse Music, a music shop from which the Gallagher brothers regularly bought equipment at the beginning of their career.

 It also features on the soundtrack to the Spanish film La Mujer Más Fea del Mundo as well as in an episode of CSI: Miami.
 It features Maine Road Manchester City’s former ground and where Oasis performed.